SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom ATV Failover Manager.md

 ### Channels

-The main Visio page also lists all the channels that are monitored by the probes.
-The following information is available: **ID,** **Name,** **Channel State** and all the path states.
+The main Visual Overview page also lists all the channels that are monitored by the probes.
+The following information is available: **ID**, **Name**, **Channel State**, and all the path states.

 The Path Status parameters are combined status values:

-- *Not monitored*: The State of this channel is set to Disabled,
+- *Not monitored*: The state of this channel is set to *Disabled*.
 - *Not Initialized*: Not all required parameters have been filled in to calculate the state.
 - *(A) Master*: Automatic Mode, Current Path is in Master state, no detected issues.
-- *(A) Master Fail*: Automatic Mode, Current Path is in Master state, issues detected. (if the Slave state is OK, switching will initiate.)
+- *(A) Master Fail*: Automatic Mode, Current Path is in Master state, issues detected.
+(If the Slave state is OK, switching will initiate.)
 - *(A) Slave*: Automatic Mode, Current Path is in Slave state, no detected issues.
 - *(A) Slave Fail*: Automatic Mode, Current Path is in Slave state, issues detected.
 - *(M) Master*: Manual Mode, Current Path is in Master state, no detected issues.